-What is a concussion?
+What is a Concussion?

 “Where am I?
 What in the world just happened?
 Oh, I am in my car.
 Now I think it’s starting to come back.
 Am I bleeding?
 No?
 Oh good, I guess I’m okay.”
+And it’s always great if you’re not bleeding, but are you really okay?

-One of the most commonly missed diagnoses is concussions during a car accident.
+Concussions are often misdiagnosed during a car accident.
 Everyone thinks of whiplash and neck pain in car accidents.
 But if we don’t hit our head on the door or steering wheel or we don’t “remember” blacking out (sounds like a tough thing to remember happening if you aren’t conscious during it doesn’t it?”, then we as people and many medical providers don’t often think to check if we have a concussion.

 How can it happen if I don’t hit my head?

 A concussion can happen when your brain is moving one way, but the rest of your skull moves another.
 If you are at rest, and you get hit by a car, then your body moves with the car, but your brain is different.
 Your brain is floating in a fluid called cerebral spinal fluid, one of the purposes of this fluid is to protect your brain from hitting against the hard edges of your skull and get damaged.
 This works pretty well in most average activities.
+But driving is not really normal for humans to do.
+And I don’t just mean those people who try to drive when they are all over the place and their blinker fluid is low, or those depending on their guardian angels to get them through a busy intersection while texting!

 If you were in a car accident, it’s important that this key problem doesn’t get missed as it too often does.
 Please get checked by trained specialists who know what to look for in an accident.
 We are certified by the Personal Injury Training Institute.
 We are always happy to help in any way that we can.